Under-age drinking is a big problem in South Africa and it is not rare for children as young as 11-years-old to have access to alcohol.

 Youth need to be educated on the impacts on excessive drinking

-- Youth drinking often does lead to under age binge drinking which is defined as men consuming five drinks and women four within a short space of time and a reason for this is peer-pressure or a desire to fit in, poor home environments, ignorance of alcohol awareness education and boredom.
+Youth drinking often does lead to binge drinking which is defined as drinking more than one unit in less than an hour span.
+The reason for this is peer-pressure or a desire to fit in, poor home environments, ignorance of alcohol awareness education and boredom.

-- Physical changes that occur due to excessive under age binge drinking include injuries due to assaults or physical fights, appetite changes, weight loss, eczema, headaches and sexual assault.
+Physical changes that occur due to excessive binge drinking include injuries due to assaults or physical fights, appetite changes, weight loss, eczema, headaches and sexual assault.

 What are the consequences of heavy drinking

-- Youth who drink excessively have increased chances of committing suicide as in the long run, alcohol causes one to be more likely to act impulsively and act without thinking.
+- Youth who drink excessively have increased chances of committing suicide as in the long run.
+Alcohol causes one to be more likely to act impulsively and act without thinking.
+The chances of unprotected sex, unnecessary brawls and being sick are hugely increased.

 - According to the 2012 University of South Africa (UNISA) Youth Research Unit Substance Abuse Survey, a significant number of teenagers from the average South African home have experimented with alcohol even though their parents believe that they do not drink.